 Type 201 stainless steel is a mid-range product with a variety of useful qualities.
 While it is ideal for certain uses, it is not a good choice for structures that may be prone to corrosive forces such as salt water.

-- Type 201 can substitute for type 301 in many applications, but is less corrosion resistant than its counterpart, particularly in chemical environments.
+- Type 201 can substitute for type 301 in many applications, but it's less resistant to corrosion than its counterpart, particularly in chemical environments.

-- Annealed, it is non-magnetic but can become magnetic by cold working.
-A greater nitrogen content in type 201 provides higher yield strength and toughness than type 301 steel, especially at low temperatures.
+- Annealed, it is non-magnetic, but type 201 can become magnetic by cold working.
+Greater nitrogen content in type 201 provides higher yield strength and toughness than type 301 steel, especially at low temperatures.

 - Type 201 is used to produce a range of household appliances, including sinks, cooking utensils, washing machines, windows, and doors.
 It is also used in automotive trim, decorative architecture, railway cars, trailers, and clamps.
 It is not recommended for structural outdoor applications because of its susceptibility to pitting and crevice corrosion.